QiaoranChelsea/own-Q-A/Install Doctest in Mac OS X.md

   - Go to website https://www.haskell.org/platform/
   - Follow the instruction to install haskell platform

-## 2. update the list of package in hackage
+## 2. Update the list of package in hackage
   - Open your terminal
   - Using command: `cabal update`
   - Stay in terminal

-## 3. install doctest package
+## 3. Install doctest package
   - using command: `cabal install doctest`

 #### You may think everything is done..
-No! :joy:
+No! :collision:
 #### You should add the installation directory into you PATH, or you will get a error said "-bash: doctest: command not found"

-## 4.find installation directory of doctest
+## 4. Find installation directory of doctest
   - when you choose the installer of Haskell platform
     - if you choose core installer,
       - your installation directory might be in:  ~/.cabal/bin